 Compulsory Assignments and Attendance

-Students' payment: Participation in field and cruise activities
+Students' deductible: Participation in field and cruise activities

-The Department of Biology covers expenses related to transportation and accommodation, and any food expenses surpassing the student deductible of NOK 100,-/day.
-Students using their own car must inform the Department of Biological Sciences email@example.com no later than 10 days before departure, who is driving and the name of any possible passengers.
-BIO does not cover expenses related to private transport.
+The Department of Biological Sciences covers expenses related to transportation and accommodation, and any food expenses surpassing the student deductible of NOK 100,-/day.
+Students using their own car must inform the Department of Biological Sciences email@example.com no later than 10 days before departure, and provide name of driver and any possible passengers.
+The Department does not cover expenses related to private transport.

 Forms of Assessment